Nashville Predators: Continued playoff inconsistency and retool (2020–present)

-On May 31, 2023, Trotz announced that the team had hired former player Andrew Brunette as the fourth head coach in franchise history.
+On May 31, 2023, the team hired former player Andrew Brunette as the fourth head coach in franchise history.
 In the 2023–24 season, the Predators finished as the first wildcard, but lost to the Vancouver Canucks in six games in the first round of the 2024 playoffs.
+In the 2024 offseason, the team made a splash in free agency signing Jonathan Marchessault, Steven Stamkos, and Brady Skjei.
+However, the team finished 30th in the NHL with the second fewest goals for.